 Getting into the Nitty-gritty of Native Vs Web Vs Hybrid Mobile Apps

 Development: Native Apps are build using software development tools (SDK) for specific software frameworks, platform or operating system.
-Like Android app built using Java Development Kit on Java platform, iOS app built using iOS SDK, Swift and Objective C. Different source files must be maintained for different platforms which can be a point of inconvenience for enterprises that develop different apps/ use different apps.
+Like Android app built using Java Development Kit on Java platform, iOS app built using iOS SDK, Swift, and Objective C. Different source files must be maintained for different platforms which can be a point of inconvenience for enterprises that develop different apps/ use different apps.

-The source file for web apps and hybrid apps can be same with only the wrapper being different for the latter, which makes the whole modification and update process easier for enterprises.
+The source file for web apps and hybrid apps can be the same with only the wrapper being different for the latter, which makes the whole modification and update process easier for enterprises.

 Features: Native Apps and even many Hybrid apps have full access to all the hardware on the devices on which they run and hence can utilize almost every feature based on the requirement.
 This comes in handy for enterprise apps that need features of the mobile for the app function.